 Prior to travel Secret Compass will require the name of your insurance policy provider, their 24-hour emergency contact number and your policy number.
 For full information on travel insurance and links to suggested companies, please visit the insurance page on our website.

-Visas are your responsibility.
+Visas are your responsibility, please check requirements for your own specific situation.
 British Nationals do not require a visa to visit Panama (except if arriving by sea) but are required, on arrival, to have a return or onward ticket and have the equivalent of US$500 or a credit card.
 An initial stay of 90 days is granted upon entry.
 All relevant permits will be organised by Secret Compass.

 You should have a passport valid for the duration of the expedition and your travel dates.
 Panama does not require any validity beyond this but it we recommend 6 months remaining before expiry.